 There are several ways to file depending on your comfort level with technology and your budget.

 - This is the old school method.
+I don’t recommend it unless you’re in an area with no WiFi.
 As long as you have a phone you can file a flight plan.
 They will give you NOTAMs, weather and take your flight plan all at once.

 - Always have a flight plan form in front of you.
 The briefer will expect you to rattle off the required information on the form starting at #1.
 It’s painful if you don’t have it in front of you.

-- You can print off the fight plan form by clicking here: FAA Flight Plan.
+- You can print off the flight plan form by clicking here: FAA Flight Plan.
 Keep it in your flight bag or on your phone.

 - If you don’t want to call, and you have a computer handy, you can file through the 1800wxbrief website.

 - You will need to set up an account first, but it only takes a minute.

-- This is my personal favorite method, but it will cost you either $75 or $150 a year depending on your subscription.
+- This is my personal favorite method, but it will cost you at least $99 a year or more depending on your subscription.
 You also need an iPad or iPhone.
 I can’t say enough about this program.
 It’s incredible.
 I bought an iPad just so I could use this program.

 - Foreflight saves your aircraft info making filing even faster the next time.